elimbaum/elimbaum.github.io/readme.md

 # readme
 {:.no_toc}

-You're either reading this on [github][1], or [hosted on the web via github pages][2]. two birds, etc. :) This is a meta-page; a page for notes about the creation and operation of this website.
+You're either reading this on [github][1], or [hosted on the web via github pages][2].
+This is a meta-page, for notes about the creation and operation of this website.

 1. TOC
 {:toc}